appscode-cloud/docs/docs/platform/guides/database-management/recent-backups.md

 # Recent Backups

-This guide explains how to view and manage **BackupSessions** — individual backup job executions triggered by BackupConfigurations or manually created on-demand.
-Each BackupSession represents a single point-in-time snapshot of your database.
+A **BackupSession** is a single backup job execution — triggered by a BackupConfiguration or created manually on-demand — that produces a point-in-time snapshot of your database.
+This guide explains how to view and manage BackupSessions.

 ---